Mossberg1/homecast/README.md

 - In **Development** mode, the application will automatically create the following folders if they don't exist:
   - `MediaStorage/Movies`
   - `MediaStorage/Shows`

+These directories is for storing mediafiles during development, later i will add another storage location on the system for production.

 ---